-CBD vs. CBG for anxiety
+CBD vs. CBG for mood support

-As far as CBN goes, the research available is very limited, and there’s not enough information to confidently say whether it’s a good solution for anxiety.
+As far as CBN goes, the research available is very limited, and there’s not enough information to confidently say whether it’s a good solution for mood support.
 However, because of the promising results of CBD, you can buy full-spectrum CBD products and get both substances at the same time for increased results.